ahron-chet/IntelliRAT-The-Powered-Fileless-Remote-Access-Trojan/README.md

-# Filless AI RAT using Microsoft Teams Vulnerability
+# Fileless AI RAT Exploiting Microsoft Teams Vulnerability

-### Introduction
-This program was designed to minimize memory footprint and bypass existing Endpoint Detection and Response (EDR) solutions.
-The program grants complete control over a system by applying privilege escalation and utilizes cryptography to pull relevant information from the internet.
-The software runs under the "Nt authority user" system and uses a DLL reflective attack against Teams.exe, exploiting a security vulnerability in Microsoft Teams.

-### Key Features
-- Memory optimization for stealthiness
-- Bypasses existing EDR solutions
-- Complete control over the system through privilege escalation
-- Utilizes cryptography to pull relevant information from the internet
-- DLL reflective attack against Teams.exe
-- Exploits a security vulnerability in Microsoft Teams
-- Full implementation of the RSA algorithm in PowerShell and Python, including various matching algorithmsת RSA stream key exchange at the start of each session AES encryption with added security enhancements
-- Ability to steal passwords of browsers, Wi-Fi, and Windows credentials through LSASS and SAM dump
-- Integration with an unlimited version of CHAT GPT, allowing the reverse shell to convert textual descriptions into functional commands.

-### Technical Details
-The software starts by performing a stream key exchange with the RSA algorithm between the target and server.
-The session is then encrypted with AES, with added security enhancements.
-The system control provides the ability to steal passwords, including browser and Windows credentials, by performing a dump of the LSASS and SAM processes.

-### Conclusion
+Overview
-This AI RAT software takes advantage of a security vulnerability in Microsoft Teams to grant complete control over a system, while minimizing its memory footprint and bypassing existing EDR solutions.
-The program integrates with an unlimited version of CHAT GPT, allowing the reverse shell to convert textual descriptions into functional commands.
+This RAT effectively evades Endpoint Detection and Response (EDR) solutions by leveraging fileless and LOLBAS techniques to gain complete control over the target system through privilege escalation.
+The software exploits a weakness in Microsoft Teams with a DLL reflective attack.
+The server is capable of managing multiple clients, making it a significant threat.
+The program is equipped with AI capabilities, including integration with an unlimited version of CHAT GPT, allowing the reverse shell to translate text into commands.

+Key Features
+Memory optimization using fileless and LOLBAS techniques Effective bypass of EDR solutions
+Complete system control through privilege escalation Data exfiltration through stenography
+DLL reflective attack exploiting a vulnerability in Microsoft Teams Secure sessions with RSA stream key exchange and AES encryption Ability to steal browser, Wi-Fi, and Windows credentials through LSASS and SAM dump Equipped with ransomware capabilities
+Keystroke logging functionality
+Process hollowing while stealing web browser passwords Technical Capabilities
+The RAT establishes a secure session with RSA stream key exchange and AES encryption before proceeding to steal passwords, including browser and Windows credentials, by dumping the LSASS and SAM processes.
+The program uses process hollowing techniques to steal web browser passwords and includes keystroke logging and ransomware capabilities.
+The reverse shell can seamlessly translate text into commands with the integration of an unlimited version of CHAT GPT.
+The server is capable of managing multiple clients efficiently, making it a formidable threat.